“Dr. Baxter, I don’t think she’s breathing!”

 I scrunched my nose in disgust.
 “Mom, can you please give this moron a black eye already?”

-As the herbal extract flowed through my body, my eyes fluttered open.
-I sat up, feeling lightheaded, and clutched the edge of the cot.
+As the herbal extract flowed down my throat, I returned to my physical body and my eyes fluttered open.
+I sat up, feeling lightheaded, and clutched the side of the cot.

 My mother embraced me, cradling the back of my head.
 “You fainted again, little bird.
 Brendon, could I have a moment alone with my daughter?”